With business

 (2) Establish legal and transparent decision-making processes concerning management.

 (7) Properly handle the personal information of customers, business partners and employees.
-Take appropriate measures for information security to ensure that the confidential business information provided by Komatsu or by business partners will not be leaked, lost or destroyed.
+Take appropriate measures for information security to ensure that the condential business information provided by Komatsu or by business partners will not be leaked, lost or destroyed.

 2. Thorough enforcement of compliance

 (1) Engage in business operations while complying with the laws and regulations, as well as the rules of the business community in the countries and regions where we conduct business operations.
-In addition, make efforts to respect internationally accepted standards.
+In addition, make eorts to respect internationally accepted standards.

 (3) Establish a compliance regime, in accordance with the scale and characteristics of the company, that prevents the company, executives, and employees from engaging in illegal conduct, and promptly addresses situations where issues have occurred (e.g. a whistle-blowing system).